 “I can see it.
 Their powers are significant.
 Not as significant as mine, but significant enough.
 Enough for the Ruler to send me to extinguish them.”

 “You’re going to kill them?
 But they’re just people.
 Regular men and women in dress up.”

 “I don’t know what you’re speaking of with dress up, but it seems almost too easy.”

 “Look, look.
-Wait a second,” he scrambles for the remote control and begins flipping through channels trying to pull up different movies, TV shows.
-Everytime he pulls one up there’s a fee. “$14.99?
+Wait a second,” Ben scrambles for the remote control and begins flipping through channels trying to pull up different movies, TV shows.
+Every time he pulls one up there’s a fee. “$14.99?
 Fuck that.”
 He runs to the closet and pulls out boxes and a DVD player.
 He throws them on the ground, hooks it to the TV, then sticks a movie in- fast forwards.
 “See?
 That’s Robert Downey, Jr. Right there.
 See?
 Not Iron Man.”
-The being focuses on screen leans in closer.
-His face contorts in disbelief.
+The being focuses on the television screen leaning in closer.

-“You see?
-He is just a person playing a part.
-He played the part of a comedian here, see?
+“You see?”
+Ben asks, “He’s just a person playing a part.
+He played the part of a comedian here.
+See?
 And Iron Man…that’s just a part he plays.
 It’s not real, it’s make believe.”

-The being sits back in his chair his eyes looking up as he ponders the new information.
+The being leans back his eyes looking up as he ponders the new information.
 His eyes close for several moments.